ScaledAgileDevOps/SADMF/content/Release Convoy/_index.md

 ## Why Convoys?

 Other frameworks have tried to coordinate things with more linear transportation metaphors.
 However, they are constrained to a single direction.
 With DORCs&trade; we have more options.
-We can turn left or right or even make a U-turn.
+We can turn left or right or even make a U-turn!

 {{% children depth="3" description="true" %}}